Randomized Placebo-controlled Trial of FCM as Treatment for Heart Failure With Iron Deficiency

 Open to people ages 18 years and up

 - Adult (≥18 years of age) able to provide informed consent.

-- Stable heart failure (NYHA II-IV) on maximally-tolerated background therapy (as determined by the site Principle Investigator) for at least 4 weeks with no dose changes in heart failure drugs during the last 2 weeks.
+- Stable heart failure (NYHA II-IV) on maximally-tolerated background therapy (as determined by the site Principle Investigator) for at least 2 weeks prior to randomization.

 - Able and willing to perform a 6MWT at the time of randomization.